ferrumgate/secure.server.quic.backup/README.md

 ## For Testing

-start bind9 daemon with docker
+start bind9 daemon with docker and echo_server

 ```sh
     bash test/prepare.sh